aphelionz/devgrants/open-grant-proposals/orbit-db-control-center/README.md

 # Team

-The team is comprised of the following [Equilibrium](https://equilibrium.co) team members.
+The team is composed of the following [Equilibrium](https://equilibrium.co) team members.

 We believe this team is uniquely qualified to complete this task, both the implementation and communicating with the community in terms of the provided reference implementation and best